Tips to improve your chances of finding a new engineering and technology job

 Optimising your resume summary

-Once you’ve mastered the basics of writing a standout resume, it’s time to optimise your resume summary.
+Once you’ve mastered the basics of writing a standout resume, optimising your resume summary is time.

 A resume summary is one of the best ways to grab a potential employer’s attention.
 Think of it as the trailer for the rest of your resume; if you have a lot of experience in your field, you can allude to it in your summary to entice the hiring manager to read the rest of your resume.